pinktonio/gatsby-source-shopify-multi-language/README.md

-# gatsby-source-shopify
+# gatsby-source-shopify-multi-language

-Source plugin for pulling data into [Gatsby][gatsby] from [Shopify][shopify] stores via the [Shopify Storefront API][shopify-storefront-api].
+Source plugin for pulling data into [Gatsby][gatsby] from [Shopify][shopify] stores via the [Shopify Storefront API][shopify-storefront-api] with support for multiple languages.

 ## Features